This post may contain affiliate links. Please read my disclosure policy.

 Did you make this?
 If you snap a photo, please be sure leave a review, tag me on Instagram or TikTok at @LaurenFitFoodie or hashtag #LaurenFitFoodie so I can see your creations!

-Healthy Pumpkin Protein Overnight Oats
+High Protein Pumpkin Overnight Oats

 Ingredients

-- 1/2 cup unsweetened almond milk (120g) any milk works!
+- 1/2 cup milk (120g) (I use almond) use dairy milk for higher protein

-- 1/2 cup rolled oats (40g)*
+- 1/2 cup old fashioned oats (40g)

 - 1/4 cup pumpkin puree (60g)

-- 1/4 cup vanilla, pumpkin, or cinnamon flavored protein powder (30g)**
+- 1/4 cup vanilla protein powder (30g)

 - 1 tsp chia seeds